Dead Character Walking

 - Minecraft mobs have a glitch where if you kill them, and exit quickly and on return they will be alive and moving around in whatever position in their dying animation they were in when you exited.

 - Driver 3: Odd things happen during replays, where events play out incorrectly, sometimes leaving Tanner dead for half of it.

-- Certain versions of Touhou 7: Perfect Cherry Blossom has Merlin Prismriver continue attacking even after the Prismriver sisters are supposed to be defeated, potentially killing your character.
+- Certain versions of Touhou 7: Perfect Cherry Blossom have a glitch where Merlin Prismriver fails to transition into the Prismriver sisters' final spellcard properly, and thus will continue attacking you even after the sisters have been defeated, potentially killing your character.
 So much for sisterly solidarity.
 This bug has been mercilessly ridiculed by doujin artists.

 - There's a second glitch where if a Supernatural Bordernote activates in the middle of a death animation, the death animation will stop and you won't lose a life, but you'll lose power, scatter power items, and fail the current Spell Card Bonus if one was active, all as if you did die.
 But then the next time you die for real, none of those things will happen.

 - The various Call of Duty games have glitches with corpses, from just silently talking faces to really strange animations and postures.
 This Cracked page explains it best.

 - A glitch in Spider-Man and Venom: Separation Anxiety occurs if you are on your last life, and you and a boss kill each other at the same time.
 The next level would load as normal, but you would suddenly be back to life with zero lives.
 Even better, since the game thinks you're already dead, you have infinite health, making the rest of the game a cakewalk.

 - A rarely triggering glitch in Soldier of Fortune can cause an enemy to not notice they're supposed to be dead.
 Due to the game's damage system, this can result in an enemy continuing to run around and shoot even after they've been reduced to just a bloodied torso.